-Trimming an indoor palm plant (Arecaceae) can be important in keeping it healthy.
+Trimming an indoor palm plant (family Arecaceae) can be important in keeping it healthy.
 Before you bust out your sewing shears to have at the plant, though, you must understand that leaves are how a plant feeds itself.
 Without leaves, the process of photosynthesis can't happen, and the plant won't be able to sustain its health.
 So every healthy leaf you chop off for aesthetics or shaping is one less food source for the plant.

 Why Should You Prune?